n4ogw/so2sdr/index.md

 ### News

+* 12/02/2016 2.1.0 new support for voice keyer using the sound card

 * 10/06/2016 2.0.8 should hopefully work correctly with Qt5.

 * 02/07/2016 Qt4 versus Qt5: currently the code compiles with either Qt4 or Qt5.